jo3-l/yag-template-lsp/editors/vscode/README.md

 ## Features

+Most basic LSP features are supported, notably:

-- Syntax highlighting
+- syntax highlighting
-- Error reporting as you type
+- error reporting as you type
-- Basic code completion for variable and function names
+- basic code completion for variable and function names
-- Hover documentation for functions
+- hover documentation for functions
-- Inlay hints for function parameter names
+- inlay hints for function parameter names

+in addition to the following niceties:

+- variable renaming
-- Goto definition for variables
+- goto definition for variables
-- Find all references for functions and variables
+- find all references for functions and variables
-- Automatic indentation
+- automatic indentation
-- Folding ranges
+- folding ranges

 More sophisticated type-aware code completion is on the roadmap as a long-term goal.